 Council has documented a detailed stormwater condition assessment manual that has been used to assess the stormwater network condition and this is referred to as Stormwater Business Process Model (SWBPM).
-By understanding the condition of Council's assets and of CCTV technology.
-However, for the various types of distresses that affect Council's assets, Council can utilise this data to endeavour to maintain the levels of service the community wants, in the context of affordability, and also to minimise the risk of asset failure.
+By understanding the condition of Council's assets and the various types of distresses that affect Council's assets.
+Council can utilise this data to endeavour to maintain the levels of service the community wants, in the context of affordability, and also to minimise the risk of asset failure.